All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Individuals with autoimmune conditions or organ transplants should consult their specialist before starting Ta1.

-• Ta1 is not FDA-approved for anti-aging or any medical condition in the United States.
+• Ta1 isn't FDA-approved for anti-aging or any medical condition in the United States.

 • Long-term safety data from international markets (where Zadaxin has been used for years) supports ongoing tolerability.

-• Comprehensive health assessment: Your physician evaluates your health history, current immune status, and aging-related concerns.
+• thorough health assessment: Your physician evaluates your health history, current immune status, and aging-related concerns.

 • Baseline lab work: Immune panels help establish your starting point and track objective improvements over time.